JuliaLang/www_old.julialang.org/blog/_posts/2018-05-01-extensible-broadcast-fusion.md

 	That's upwards of a **450x performance gain**.

-* Ranges can now compute the result of a broadcast in terms of a new range if it is possible.
+* Broadcasted operations over ranges can now simply re-compute a new range instead of working element-wise if it's possible.
 For example, the expression `((1:10000) .+ 20) .* 7` doesn't need to allocate a vector for 10,000 elements — it doesn't even need to do 10,000 computations.
 It can instead operate in terms of the start, stop, and step and return a new range that represents the result: `147:7:70140`.
 This new feature allows them to **transform $O(N)$ computations into $O(1)$**.
 On version 0.6, ranges were in this strange place where `(1:10000) + 20` implemented the fast $O(1)$ computation of a new range, but all other array types had deprecated addition with numbers in favor of explicit `.+` broadcasting for clearer semantics and improved performance.
-Thanks to this new API, ranges can now fully support broadcasting in an efficient manner.
+Thanks to this new API, ranges can now identify these cases and fully support broadcasting in an efficient manner.

-* LinearAlgebra's structured matrices no longer return sparse arrays — they’ll either maintain an appropriate structure or return a dense array.
+* The [structured matrices][] in the [`LinearAlgebra` standard library][] no longer return sparse arrays as the result of a broadcasted operation.
+They'll now either maintain an appropriate structure or return a dense array.
 For example:

     ```julia
 	julia> using LinearAlgebra